madmaxvoltro/Ashveil/README.md

 ## comming features
 - **aes encryption**: The payload will be encrypted when sent over the network.
 - **new payloads**: new payloads will be coming
+- **easy Installation**: we are creating a new installer so you can infected the victim with only 1 command

 ## payloads
 current payloads in ashveil